 Tips for Avoiding Bedbugs at Hotels

-- Inspect the bed upon arrival, looking under the linens, under the mattress,
+- Inspect the bed upon arrival, looking under the linens, under the mattress, and behind the headboard.

 - Keep your luggage off the ground in case bedbugs travel from another room.

 - For extra protection, wrap your suitcase in a plastic garbage bag.

 - If you suspect bedbugs, tell the management immediately and request a room at least two floors away.